ranfysvalle02/bayesian-nn/README.md

 "When nothing is certain, everything is possible."
 This quote captures the essence of both quantum mechanics and **Bayesian Neural Networks**.
 In a universe where uncertainty reigns supreme, we have the opportunity to explore an infinite number of possibilities, learning and evolving as we go.
 By embracing uncertainty, we can open ourselves to new ways of understanding the world, approaching AI, and engaging with the mysteries of the cosmos.

 **Bayesian Neural Networks** offer a unique lens through which we can view the world — one that not only handles uncertainty but thrives in it.
-Like quantum systems, **BNNs** don’t collapse into a single answer but exist in a state of fluid possibility until observation provides clarity.
+Like quantum systems, **BNNs** don’t collapse into a single answer but exist in a state of fluid possibility (in the form of a distribution of weights or outputs).
 This approach allows us to understand the world not in terms of fixed, deterministic truths, but as a web of interconnected probabilities, each influencing the others.
 By embracing this view, we not only build smarter AI but also gain a deeper understanding of the universe itself — one that is alive with potential and full of possibilities waiting to be discovered.

 ---